Chili Public Library

 Town & Village Libraries

-Each of our 19 towns and villages has one library, with the Town of Wheatland overseeing two village libraries—Scottsville and Mumford.
+Each of our 19 towns and villages has one library, and the Town of Wheatland oversees two village libraries: Scottsville and Mumford.

 Pittsford Community Library